 - 11.1 The DEGREE THESIS/DISSERTATION review for individuals applying for the review in accordance with provisions provided for in Article 6, Paragraph 6.1 above shall be completed within the enrollment period of the APPLICANTS. - 11.2 With regard to individuals applying for a review in accordance with the provisions provided for in Article 6, Paragraph 6.2 above, the review must be completed within one year counting from the day when their applications were accepted.
-However, the period of review may be extended by way of deliberation within the GRADUATE SCHOOL FACULTY ASSEMBLY if there are special reasons for the extension should be conferred to the relevant student, to the GRADUATE SCHOOL FACULTY ASSEMBLY.
+However, the period of review may be extended by way of deliberation within the GRADUATE SCHOOL FACULTY ASSEMBLY if there are special reasons for the extension.